bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-02-17 11:31 Monday

- - [ ] MAke the milestones  filtered by their owning logframe in the API
+ - [x] Make the milestones  filtered by their owning logframe in the API

 ## 2014-02-17 12:44 Monday